ovokpus/AWS-ETL-Pipeline/README.md

 2. From the AWS Glue step, DynamoDB tables are staged in another S3 location.

-3. The S3 location for the common commission table is staged here: s3://totogi-marketplace-partner-feeds/common-commission-table/.
+3. The S3 location for the common commission table.
 This location stores the table data in parquet format, which is one of the formats that accepts insert statements from Athena.

 ---